MicrosoftDocs/winui-api/microsoft.ui.xaml.input/xamluicommand_keyboardaccelerators.md

 ## -description

-Gets or sets the collection of key combinations for this element that invoke an action using the keyboard.
+Gets the collection of key combinations for this element that invoke an action using the keyboard.

 ## -property-value